baradatipu/elementor-file-upload-input-field-hide/README.md

 1. Go to: `WP Admin > WP Coder >  Add New > Select JS Tab`
 2. Write Title of Code Snippet above
-3. Paste the full HTML + JS code from Below
+3. Paste the full JS code from Below
 4. Save and **Activate**
 5. Copy the generated shortcode (example: `[wpcode id="123"]`)